Hong Kong: Activists stand trial over banned Tiananmen vigil | DW | 01.11.2021

 Given the role the vigil played as a symbol of political freedom, pro-democracy advocates see the vigil bans as an attempt to remold Hong Kong in Beijing's authoritarian image.

-In total, 26 activists were arrested for organizing the vigil last year, of which 16 have been sentenced to between four and ten months jail time, after pleading guilty.
+In total, 26 activists were arrested for organizing the vigil last year, of which 16 have been sentenced to between four and 10 months jail time, after pleading guilty.

 ab/wmr (AP, AFP)